Information about boarding rates:

-Cancellation Policy: When you make a reservation we hold that space for your pet in good faith.
+Cancellation Policy: When you make a reservation we hold that space for your pet in good faith and schedule our support staff accordingly.
 If you have a change of plans, we ask that you give us as much notice as you possibly can.
 Keep in mind that chances are good, during our peak season and major holidays, that at least one other pet was turned away for the same time period that you have reserved.
 If given enough notice, we can usually fill the space with someone from our cancellation list.
 In the event of a "no show" or a cancellation with less than 24 hours notice, we may charge you for part of the reservation.

 Payment: Payment is expected at check out.
-We accept cash, checks, Visa, Mastercard & Discover as payment.
+We accept cash, checks, Visa, Mastercard, Discover and American Express as payment.
+Prices listed reflect a discount for paying with Cash or Check.
+Add 3.5% to any Card transactions.
 Checks returned due to non-sufficient funds are subject to a $25 fee.
 Long-term stays may require some prepayment and/or payments during the stay to cover kenneling costs.
-If you default on a payment, you will assume the cost of any legal fees we are assessed in order to collect on the balance due.
+If you default on a payment, you will assume the cost of any legal and or collection company fees we are assessed in order to collect on the balance due.